opendatateam/udata/docs/geopf.md

 7. **Tag stored data** — attach `datasheet_name` tag to the resulting stored data.
 8. **Metadata** — generate ISO 19115 XML from the dataset and push it:
    - If `geopf_metadata_id` is already in dataset extras: update the existing metadata record.
-   - Otherwise: upload (with 409 upsert fallback), publish to CSW, tag, and store the ID in extras.
+   - Otherwise: upload (with 409 upsert fallback), tag, and store the ID in extras.

 On any failure the task attempts to delete the livraison to avoid orphaned uploads, then re-raises so the error is visible in Celery.